olgunozoktas/just-another-blockchain-simulator/tutorials/CreateNewScenario.md

 ## How to create a Node for your scenario

 Node is necessary for every blockchain simulation, and it is the main class that holds all the information about the node itself, transactions and other nodes in the network and this information is used to simulate the network.
 However, you can design your node class however you like.

 - You can use `src/main/java/jabs/node/nodes/NodeTemplate.java` as a template.

-Things you should care about that node must extends `Node` class.
+NodeTemplate extends BlockTemplate and TransactionTemplate classes which are the main classes for blocks and transactions so you can use them as a template for your own block and transaction classes.

+- You can use `src/main/java/jabs/ledgerdata/template/BlockTemplate.java` as a template.
+- You can use `src/main/java/jabs/ledgerdata/template/TransactionTemplate.java` as a template.